dji-sdk/Payload-SDK-Doc/source/tutorial/gimbal-control.md

 </div></div>

 #### Attitude and attitude angle
 Figure 2 shows the attitude of the payload, according to the control command, the gimbal could spin the payload to a different position.
-This tutorial uses the geodetic coordinate system (NED, North East Coordinate System) to describe the attitude angle of the payload, this angle is also called Euler-angle.
+This tutorial uses the geodetic coordinate system (NED, North East Coordinate System) to describe the attitude angle of the payload, this angle is also called Euler-Angle.

 <div>
 <div style="text-align: center"><p>Figure 2 Attitude angle </p>